manzali/lseb/README.md

 First of all you need to install the boost libraries (at least with system and program_options components).
 You need also the infiniband libraries (available installing the OFED Package) if you want to use infiniband as transport layer.

+You also need to install the hydra launcher fropm mpich (https://www.mpich.org/downloads/).

 In order to install LSEB run:

 ```Bash